User’s Guide : Basic Single Equation Analysis : Specification and Diagnostic Tests : Stability Diagnostics

 Influence Statistics

 Influence statistics are a method of discovering influential observations, or outliers.
 They are a measure of the difference that a single observation makes to the regression results, or how different an observation is from the other observations in an equation’s sample.
-EViews provides a selection of six different influence statistics: RStudent, DRResid, DFFITS, CovRatio, HatMatrix and DFBETAS.
+EViews provides a selection of six different influence statistics: RStudent, DRResid, DFFITS, COVRATIO, HatMatrix and DFBETAS.

 RStudent is the studentized residual; the residual of the equation at that observation divided by an estimate of its standard deviation: